simplelogica/nocms-blocks/README.md

 ## What's this?

-This is a Rails engine with a basic functionality of customizable blocks.
+This is a Rails engine with a basic functionality of customizable blocks of content attachable to objects.
 It's not attached to any particular CMS so you can use it freely within your Rails application without too much dependencies.

 ## How do I install it?